Keith Dambrot: Duquesne University

 On March 30, 2017, Dambrot was named the 17th head coach at Duquesne in the school's 101-year history.
 He signed a 7-year, $7 million contract.
 The Dukes had finished 10-22 the season before he took over as head coach.
 Duquesne improved to 16-16 while finishing 10th in the Atlantic 10 in its first season under Dambrot.
-In his second season as Head Coach, Dambrot led the school to its first winning record since the 2011–12 season with 19 wins and 13 losses.
+In his second season as head coach, Dambrot led the school to its first winning record since the 2011–12 season with 19 wins and 13 losses.
 Duquesne ended the season sixth in the Atlantic 10, the program's best finish since it finished fourth in the 2010–11 season.

-The 2019/2020 season saw an even better start for Duquesne and Dambrot as the Dukes started the season 10–0, the best start since the 1953/1954 season.
-Duquesne went 11–7 in conference play and finished tied for 5th place in the A10.
-The 2020 A10 Tournament and subsequent March Madness tournaments were cancelled due to the COVID-19 pandemic.
+The 2019/2020 season saw a better start for Duquesne and Dambrot.
+The Dukes started the season 10–0, the best start since the 1953/1954 season.
+Duquesne went 11–7 in conference play and tied for 5th place in the A10.
+The 2020 A10 Tournament and subsequent March Madness tournaments were canceled due to the COVID-19 pandemic.

+Steady growth and improvement under Dambrot paid off for the Dukes in 2024, as they won four consecutive games to claim the 2024 Atlantic 10 men's basketball tournament and their first NCAA Tournament bid since 1977.
+A day after their place in the Big Dance was clinched, Dambrot announced he would be retiring from coaching at the end of the tournament to help take care of his wife, who had been diagnosed with breast cancer the previous year.
+The No. 11–seeded Dukes upset the No. 6–seeded BYU squad 71-67, before falling to Illinois in the second round.

+Personal life

+Dambrot is married to his wife Donna.
+Their son, Robby Dambrot, is a professional soccer player.